EthanGilles/nvim/README.md

   config = config,
 }
 ```
-In this example, I setup a function called 'config' and tell the plugin to setup,
+All of the plugin configuration is done in the following fashion.
+First, a function called 'config' is made to setup the plugin.
+Then, the options of the plugin are specified within the function.
+Then, a table is returned wih the plugin name,
-with the filetypes set to '\*' or 'all'.
-Then, I return the plugin with the configuration function.
+and the configuration set to the
-This is how all of the plugins are setup, so to edit the configuration of a plugin, go to its
-respective configuration function, within its lua file.

 ### ToC for Plugin Information
  - [Alpha](#alpha)